OpenJML/openjml.github.io/tutorial/index.md

 # Tutorial

-These pages provide a quick introduction to JML (the Java Modeling Language) and OpenJML (a tool that implements checks of the specifications written in JML for Java programs) in the form of an on-line tutorial.
+These pages provide a quick introduction to JML (the Java Modeling Language) and OpenJML (a tool that checks specifications written in JML for Java programs) in the form of an on-line tutorial.
 Aside from the installation instructions, you can read the _General_ pages as needed and dive right in to the section on Method Specifications.